vega/vega-lite/CONTRIBUTING.md

 - __Provide screenshots/animated GIFs or describe the behavior you observed after following the steps__ and point out what exactly is the problem with that behavior.
-[Skitch](https://evernote.com/skitch) is a useful tool for capturing screenshot.
+[Skitch](https://evernote.com/skitch) is a useful tool for capturing screenshots.
 Github's issue tracker also supports drag-and-drop image upload.

 - __Explain which behavior you expected to see instead and why.__